Feasibility Study

 Feasibility Study: Go/No-Go for Development Sites

-A development feasibility study is a structured go/no-go process for land and teardown properties.
+A development feasibility study is a structured go/no-go process for land, teardown properties, infill sites, middle-housing sites, townhomes, subdivisions, build-to-rent, and multifamily development.

-It answers one practical question: does this site support a realistic project under real-world constraints (rules, utilities, access, cost, and time)?
+It answers one practical question: does this site support a realistic project under real-world constraints, including rules, utilities, access, cost, title, and time?

-If you’re a buyer, feasibility helps you validate the deal before deadlines—and avoid paying for “development-ready” assumptions that don’t survive permitting reality.
+For buyers under contract, feasibility helps validate the deal before deadlines and avoid paying for development-ready assumptions that do not survive permitting reality.

-The goal isn’t to “make it work.”
+The goal is not to make every site work.
 The goal is to surface deal-killers early, define the likely path forward, and make the decision with facts instead of optimism.

 The 5 issues that usually decide the deal

-In our experience, most sites don’t fail because of the idea.
-They fail because of one (or more) of these:
+In our experience, most sites do not fail because of the idea.
+They fail because one or more practical constraints change the real project.

-- Access and circulation (legal access, fire requirements, site layout constraints)
+- Access and circulation: legal access, fire requirements, and site layout constraints

-- Utilities and infrastructure (availability vs upgrade cost, long runs, capacity)
+- Utilities and infrastructure: availability, upgrade cost, long runs, and capacity

-- Site physics (slope, drainage, retaining, buildable area vs “paper” area)
+- Site physics: slope, drainage, retaining, and buildable area versus paper area

-- Title constraints (easements, encroachments, covenants, deed restrictions)
+- Title constraints: easements, encroachments, covenants, and deed restrictions